Learn to Sail on Albert Park Lake in 2 person boats , with 1 person boat option as course progresses.

 Course Enrolment and Fees :

-The fees provide for you to be a member of the club for 12 months with all of the associated benefits, and undertake the Learn to Sail course with vouchers for a number of free club training boat hires on course completion.
+The membership fees provide for you to be a member of the club till October with all of the associated benefits, and to enrol in an ASC Learn to Sail course with a number of free club training boat hires on course completion.

-Conditions of Course Entry are in Conditions_of_Entry_ASC_Training Program.docx
+Conditions of Course Entry are in Terms and Conditions ASC courses

 The program follows the Australia Sailing Start Sailing 1 & 2 program curriculum, including: